Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 - Marketplace Platforms: Shutterstock, Adobe Stock, Getty Images, and similar platforms provide an avenue to sell photos.
 Registering on these platforms usually involves creating a profile, submitting a portfolio for review, and adhering to their guidelines for image quality and content.
 - Royalties and Earnings: The earning potential varies based on factors like the number of images sold, their quality, and the demand for particular themes or subjects.
 When someone licenses your photo, you earn a royalty fee, which can accumulate over time depending on the popularity of your images.

-### 28. Transcription Services
+### 28. Extend Transcription Services

 Transcribe audio or video files into written form.
-Platforms like Rev or TranscribeMe offer opportunities for transcription work.
+You can extend transcription services on platforms like Rev or TranscribeMe.

 - Startup Cost: Starting a transcription venture requires minimal initial investment.
 You might need a computer or a laptop with a reliable internet connection.
 Additionally, some transcription platforms may have registration fees or software costs, although many offer free sign-ups.
 - Level of Difficulty: Transcription work can vary in difficulty depending on the content being transcribed.
 Generally, it requires strong listening skills, accuracy, and typing proficiency.
 Technical subjects or accents might pose challenges, but with practice, these difficulties can be overcome.